-Renata B. Vasconcellos is director for policy at the Brazil-U.S. Business Council.
+Renata B. Vasconcellos is senior policy director at the Brazil-U.S. Business Council.
 She identifies and analyzes policy issues affecting U.S. business both in Brazil and the United States and is responsible for formulating and executing BUSBC's policy agenda on behalf of our members.
 Renata, an attorney admitted to practice law in Brazil and in the United States (N.Y. and D.C.), worked in the international department of Ohio based law firm Porter Wright prior to joining BUSBC, where for 16 years she represented American, Brazilian and Latin American clients on a variety of trade issues, including antidumping, customs law and export controls.
 Renata holds a J.D. from the Universidade Federal Fluminense in Rio de Janeiro and a master’s degree in international business and trade law from the American University, in Washington D.C.
 Renata is also one of the Directors of the ABCI – Brazilian Scholars for International Trade, a not-for-profit organization based in Washington D.C.

 Fernanda Burle is director for policy at the Brazil-U.S. Business Council.
 She identifies and analyzes policy issues affecting U.S. business both in Brazil and the United States and is responsible for formulating and executing BUSBC's policy agenda on behalf of our members.
 Fernanda comes to BUSBC with twelve years of international law and policy experience in tax, trade and investment, and the Brazilian regulatory environment, among other issues relevant to our membership.
 Most recently, Fernanda worked in Brasilia at the São Paulo-based law firm Mattos Muriel Kestener as a government relations attorney.
 Fernanda also has experience working for the Permanent Mission of Brazil to the WTO in Geneva.
 A native of Brazil, Fernanda holds a J.D. from the Federal University of Pernambuco, a Master’s degree in International Law from the University of Geneva, and an L.L.M. degree in Corporate Law from the Catholic University of Chile.
 She is fluent in English, Portuguese, Spanish, and French.